 Explore nature and the supernatural…

 Passionate about nature and the supernatural?
-The Fishing and Nature Center in Levallois is hosting an entire week of Halloween-themed activities from October 24 – 28.
-In addition to pumpkin-carving workshops, enjoy a Night of Spooky Games and Stories on October 28, with storytellers, a haunted castle and special treats for costumed guests.
-October 29 is the Grand Halloween Ball featuring, music, mini-shows, a costume contest and a rocking dance party until the clock strikes twelve.
-Costumes are a must!
+The Fishing and Nature Center in Levallois is hosting over a week of Halloween-theme activities.
+In addition to pumpkin-carving workshops, on October 31 is the Grand Halloween Ball featuring, music, mini-shows, a costume contest and a rocking dance party until the clock strikes twelve.
+Then on November 2, enjoy a Halloween “After Party” with a Night of Spooky Games.

 INSPIRELLE tip: Space is limited, so tickets must be reserved in advance.
 To purchase and for more information, consult their WEBSITE.